Over the years, I’ve done a lot of solo travel to the Greek islands and have a good idea of which ones you might like based on your interests.

 - Sample traditional Greek Food and explore the towns of Apollonia and Artemonas.

-- If you are looking to eat truly great food, more than just a Greek salad, enjoy delicious food at the most famous restaurant, Cantina!
+- If you want to eat truly great food, more than just a Greek salad, enjoy delicious food at the most famous restaurant, Cantina!

 Where to Stay in Sifnos

-When choosing where to stay in Sifnos consider that the island lacks public transport, so you might want to stay in the main town of Apollonia if you don’t have a rental car.
+When choosing where to stay in Sifnos, consider that the island lacks public transport.

 ❤︎ Full review of Nival Boutique Hotel